 The small stone house on Yellow Springs Road, near Hollow Road, is the Wisner-Rapp House, a 18th century house and saddle shop on the National Register of Historic Places.
 It is owned and maintained by the Charlestown Historical Society.

-New Walking Trail Now Under Construction
+New Walking Trail Completed

-Benches will be placed along the trail.
-The project is expected to be finished by Thanksgiving, 2017.
+Benches have be placed along the trail.